anayanapalli/anayanapalli.github.io/src/content/posts/data-sys-eng.md

 pubDate: 2026-01-10
 ---

-There was a time when the term data engineering accurately described the work.
+There was a time when the term "data engineering" accurately described the work.
 Data lived in a handful of operational databases.
 Analytics lived elsewhere.
 The engineer’s job was to extract data, apply transformations, and load it into a destination system.
 If the pipeline ran and tables populated, the system was considered healthy.
 Systems were simple, the scope was narrow, and expectations were limited.

 That world no longer exists.